Listen up... you don't need Toilet Paper in your life!

 Ummm, less of a DASH… more of an action replay stuck in serious slow-motion?!
 Thankfully, Lettie enjoys joking that it takes her sooooo long and that tomorrow morning she’s thinking about packing a picnic lunch and making a day of it.

 “I’ve got all day – may’s well take a cream bun and enjoy myself at the half-way mark!”

-She then shuffles… barely lifting her puffy slippered feet… across the driveway to the edge of the lawn where she then stops, statue-still with hands on hips, to peer at the grass expanse before her.
+She then shuffles… barely lifting her puffy, slippered feet… across the driveway to the edge of the lawn where she then stops, statue-still with hands on hips, to peer at the grassy expanse before her.

 Ah yes!
 There’s actual science involved, don’t you know?

 However… if the paper has made touch-down on the driveway instead of the lawn, poor legally-blind Lettie has NO CHANCE of finding it!